atiselsts/uniswap-v3-liquidity-math/README.md

 * [`subgraph-liquidity-range-example.py`](subgraph-liquidity-range-example.py) - shows the amounts locked in all ticks with nonzero `liquidityNet` in the USDC/WETH 0.3% pool
 * [`subgraph-liquidity-positions-example.py`](subgraph-liquidity-positions-example.py) - shows the amounts locked in all active positions in the USDC/WETH 0.3% pool

+## Installation and usage

+Some scripts need the `gql` Python module.
+Install this dependency with:

+   pip install -r requirements.txt

+Execute from the command line, for example with:

+   ./subgraph-liquidity-range-example.py

 ## Example outputs

 ### Example output of `uniswap-v3-liquidity-math.py`